Researching the Legal System of the Lao People’s Democratic Republic

 • To oversee the work of personals who are appointed by the National Assembly and personals whose appointments were endorsed by the National Assembly;

-• To oversee the observance and implementation of the resolution of the meeting of the National Assembly on operational and directional reports of the Supreme Public Prosecutor’s Office, People’s Supreme Court and State Audit;
+• To oversee the observance and implementation of the resolution of the meeting of the National Assembly on operational and directional reports of the Supreme Public Prosecutor’s Office, People’s Supreme Court, and State Audit; and

 Another important component within the National Assembly possessing extensive authorities in the implementation of law and Governmental administration is the National Assembly Standing Committee.
-The National Assembly Standing Committee is the permanent body of the National Assembly, and is to carry out duties on behalf of the National Assembly during the recess of the National Assembly.[32]
-The National Assembly Standing Committee consists of the President and Vice President of the National Assembly, Committees and organizational bodies formed by the National Assembly Standing Committee.[33]
+The National Assembly Standing Committee is the permanent body of the National Assembly, and it carries out duties on behalf of the National Assembly during the recess of the National Assembly.[32]
+The National Assembly Standing Committee consists of the President and Vice President of the National Assembly, Committees, and organizational bodies formed by the National Assembly Standing Committee.[33]

-Similar to the National Assembly, the scope of rights and duties of the National Assembly Standing Committee as defined by the Constitution[34] is divided into 3 main categories and extended by the Law on National Assembly as follows.
+Similar to the National Assembly, the scope of rights and duties of the National Assembly Standing Committee, as defined by the Constitution,[34] is divided into three main categories and extended by the Law on National Assembly as follows.

 The National Assembly Standing Committee has the following legislative rights and obligations:[35]